Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Introduction

-This paper is based on a use case of a textile manufacturing company that operates in the worsted yarn industry and specializes in pure wool and wool blends for weaving, flat and circular knitting, luxury, as well as the non-apparel market.
+This paper is based on a use case of a textile manufacturing company that operates in the worsted yarn industry, specializing in pure wool and wool blends for weaving, flat and circular knitting, as well as luxury and non-apparel markets.
 This business-to-business company has production sites in several countries on different continents.
 Production sites in different locations perform only specific production steps and work together in sequence-dependent setups to fulfill each individual sales order.
-For this purpose, sales orders first become production orders that must be assigned to the various production sites for the processing of various production steps.
-Given the scattering of production sites that might be involved in the processing of one single production order, a thorough production planning is critical.
+For this purpose, sales orders are first converted into production orders, which must be assigned to the various production sites for processing through different production steps.
+Given the scattering of production sites that may be involved in processing a single production order, thorough production planning is crucial.

 The reason is that this production planning problem is an NP-hard combinatorial optimization problem, which can be reduced to the Distributed Flexible Job Shop Scheduling Problem (\ac{DFJSP}) in this use case.
-It is widely known as one of the most challenging combinatorial optimization problems~\cite{110:Marzouki2018}.
+It is widely known as one of the most difficult combinatorial optimization problems~\cite{110:Marzouki2018}.
 At the same time, operational production planning requires continuous and process-parallel optimization of machine allocation and processing sequence.

-Quantum annealing (\ac{QA}) is a promising technology to solve such difficult combinatorial optimization problems.
+Quantum annealing (\ac{QA}) is a promising technology to solve combinatorial optimization problems.
 While gate-based quantum computers can handle a broader range of problems, quantum annealers are specifically designed to solve combinatorial optimization problems commonly encountered in industry~\cite{149:Yarkoni2022}.
-In this work, we use the \textit{AdvantageSystem4.1} quantum annealer from D-Wave to solve the \ac{DFJSP}.
-To the best of our knowledge, there is no other work that specifically addresses solving the \ac{DFJSP} using \ac{QA}.
-Our contributions are as follows:
+In this work, we use the \textit{Advantage System 4.1} quantum annealer from D-Wave to solve the \ac{DFJSP}.

+To the best of our knowledge, there is no other work that explicitly addresses solving the \ac{DFJSP} using \ac{QA}.
+Our three contributions are as follows: